 Dr. Zigler holds a doctorate in music history and literature from the University of Florida, where she was a Graduate Alumni Fellow.
 She also holds degrees in Piano Performance from Belmont University (M.M.) and the University of Alabama (B.M., magna cum laude), and she continues to perform as a soloist and collaborative pianist.
 In addition to her formal education, Dr. Zigler studied at the Landesmusikakademie in Heek, Germany with Falko Steinbach, and she received a certificate in 20th century British history from the University of Cambridge.
-She is currently a member of the Music Teachers National Association, the College Music Society, the American Musicological Society, the North American British Music Studies Association, the International Smyth Society, and the International Alliance for Women in Music.
+She is currently a member of the Music Teachers National Association, the College Music Society, the American Musicological Society, the North American British Music Studies Association, and the International Alliance for Women in Music.

 Selected Chamber Works of Dame Ethel Smyth (2009).